 LiveLight USB Interface uses MiniUSB-B connectors to connect RGB LED strips, this because they are cheap, have five pins and can handle enough current for this application.
-Only downside of this selection is that with right cable you can accidentally connect your PC's USB port to devices output, probably destroying the USB contoller chip on the motherboard.
+They are quick and handy to use and especially nice add-on if you plan to do software development.

 RGB LED Strip

-RGB LED strip is a LED strip that can project infinite number of colors by mixing three main colors.
+RGB LED strip is a LED strip that can project infinite number of colours by mixing three main colours.
 LED strips can also be cut to length, they are perfect to TV backlighting!

 I switched to quality 14,4W/m RGB LED Strip which has 60 pieces of SMD5050 RGB LEDs per meter.
-It's a bit more expensive but it's worth the money when you can match your backlighting to shade on the screen without losing color resolution.
-Picture shows the color difference between Leditalo and Dealextreme LED strip.
+It's a bit more expensive but it's worth the money when you can match your backlighting to shade on the screen without losing colour resolution.
+Picture shows the colour difference between more expensive and the bluish Dealextreme LED strip.

-FT232RL chip then recieves data from USB bus and outputs it to the RX-pin of devices main chip, ATmega32.
+FT232RL chip then receives data from USB bus and outputs it to the RX-pin of devices main chip, ATmega32.

-If header byte is intact it accepts new data and drives 27 different MOSFETs via 8-bit PWM accordingly.
+If header byte is intact it accepts new data and drives 27 different MOSFETs via 8-bit PWM (PDM) accordingly.

-3 channels go to a single output connector driving red, green and blue LEDs.
-This gives us 9 unique RGB channels, each capable of display over 16,7 million colors.
+3 channels go to a single output connector driving red, green and blue LEDs giving us 9 unique RGB channels, each capable of display over 16,7 million colours.

 FTDI FT232RL USB to UART converter

 When you write something to this "COM port" it will end up coming out of chip's TX-pin at set BAUD rate.
-If you write something to chips RX-pin, it can be recieved to a program like hyper-terminal on PC.
+If you write something to chips RX-pin, it can be received to a program like hyper-terminal on PC.

 Output and input voltages of FT232RL can be configured to work with CMOS logic, 1.8-3.3V or Ye'olde TTL level which is 5V.
-Because of this you can directly connect your microcontroller to the chip without any external components!
+Because of this you can directly connect your micro-controller to the chip without any external components

 Chip also carries some EEPROM memory, editable through USB.
 It is used to store USB Vendor ID (VID), Product ID (PID), device serial number and product description string.
 Chip setting are also stored there.
 Everything can be edited with FTDI's utility, FT Prog.
 It's easy to use but you must know what you are doing, otherways you might render your FTDI chip useless.